Year 7 Admissions

 Transition from Woodlands Primary to Yate Academy

-Those living outside the Academy’s Area of Prime Responsibility.
+5. Geographical Considerations outside of the Area of Prime Responsibility

 Parents/carers who move to the area and/or wish their children to transfer to Yate Academy during the course of the year will be offered individual tours.
 These tours will not generally include visits to classrooms, in order to avoid interrupting lessons.
 This policy, we believe, is in the best interests of the students already at Yate Academy and utilises staff time effectively.